 For those who want a longer-lasting result and/or those who are considering fat removal in other parts of their body, surgical fat transfer is a good option.
 In a surgical fat transfer, a quantity of fat is taken from one part of the body and injected into the hands, under the skin.

 Using a Liposuction procedure, a small amount of fat is removed from a fatty area of the body, often the abdomen, buttocks, or thighs.
 The fat is then processed by being separated from any excess fluid or tissue still remaining within the fat.
 It’s then carefully injected into the hand, corresponding with the spots where volume has been lost.
-Gentle pressure is then applied to create a smooth, natural contour along the hand.
+Gentle pressure is then applied to create a smooth, natural contour along with the hand.

 The transferred fat will remain in the hand long-term, and the fat cells will change with weight gain or loss.
-Because a surgical fat transfer necessarily involves a Liposuction procedure, this option is ideal for patients seeking other fat removal procedures that can be done at the same time.
+Because a surgical fat transfer necessarily involves a San Francisco liposuction procedure, this option is ideal for patients seeking other fat removal procedures that can be done at the same time.
 Since Liposuction is part of the transfer, the procedure is more in-depth and will take significantly longer than other, less-invasive treatments.

 One study of surgical fat transfers on hands indicated more than 80 percent of patients who underwent the procedure were satisfied with their results after 12 months.